Skip to main content

 Scientists sort materials by what they can observe.
 They notice shape, texture, color, hardness, and whether something pours or spreads.
 This makes science about evidence instead of guessing.

 Second graders do not need tiny particle models yet.
 They need repeated practice describing what materials do.
+Observable properties give them evidence they can explain.

 Example Sand can pour, but each grain is still a tiny solid.